-Dr. Brian Mitchell, assistant professor of history at the University of Arkansas at Little Rock, received the Phillis Wheatley Book Award for his nonfiction graphic history on May 21.
+Dr. Brian Mitchell, associate professor of history at the University of Arkansas at Little Rock, received the Phillis Wheatley Book Award for his nonfiction graphic history on May 21.

 Mitchell’s first graphic history book, “Monumental: Oscar Dunn and His Radical Fight in Reconstruction Louisiana,” was published earlier this year.
 The book tells, for the first time, the incredible story of Oscar James Dunn, a New Orleanian born into slavery who became America’s first Black lieutenant governor and acting governor.